taikiy/kernel/README.md

 # Preparation

-Documents in this repo assumes MacOS, but one should be able to follow the steps in Linux/Windows.
+Documents in this repo assumes macOS on Apple M1 chip.

 ```
 > brew install nasm